Adjustments for students with disability

 Paper

-Alternative format paper tests including large-print, black-and-white print and braille are available for students with disability.
+Alternative format (special print) paper tests including large-print, black-and-white print and braille are available for students with disability.
 Schools must arrange for these adjustments in advance with the state or territory test administration authority.
+This includes obtaining practice test materials from the test administration authority.

 Where students with disability: